avalonv/curdle/README.md

 - In theory, its logic should already support words of any lenght, as long as the appropiate lists are provided, but it still requires more testing.

 ### Windows
-The built-in python curses module isn't supported on Windows powershell.
+The built-in python curses module isn't supported on Windows.

-Alternatives such as Uni-Curses seem to be very unreliable, but I'd be willing to try a similar alternative if it exists.
+Alternatives such as Uni-Curses seem unreliable, but I'd be willing to try a similar alternative if it exists.

 #### TODO:
 - [X] Allow passing of arguments for what the word should be